jimfinnis/angort/README.md

     0 1.001 0.1 frange each {i.}

 will show 0 to 1 in steps of 0.1 (we're using 1.001 so that the range will include the end value.)
+There's another word which will do the same thing, but instead you pass in the number of steps:

+    0 10 1 frangesteps

+Ranges constructed this way will include both start and end points (this is done internally by adding a fraction of the calculated step to the end value).

 ### Nested loops
 In a nested loop, it's possible to access the current variables of the outer loops by using "j" and "k":